Skip to content

 1934, February 13: In a letter to Gorky, Lloyd Goodrich (1897–1987) writes, “We have received you [sic] work, and would like to go ahead with a section of it in color.
 We would suggest the right-hand section.”[21]
 Three days later Gorky begins work on a detail of the mural, 1934, in oil, measuring 25 x 40 inches.

-1934, February 28–March 31: In the First Municipal Art Exhibition held at Forum Gallery in New York, Gorky is represented by three works: one painting, one ink drawing, and one lithograph.[22]
+1934, February 28–March 31: In the First Municipal Art Exhibition held at The Forum, in the RCA Building at Rockefeller Center in New York, Gorky is represented by three works: one painting, one ink drawing, and one lithograph.[22]
 At the opening on February 28th, Gorky meets Marny George (1913–1951), a painter and professional ice skater, whom he notices admiring his painting Composition No. 4, 1931 (not identified).
 She describes it as a “powerful abstraction in violent and magnificent color.”[23]

 Artist - Arshile Gorky Foundation